91nunocosta/prot/README.md

 3. Install [_poetry_](https://python-poetry.org/) _package and dependency manager_.
 Follow the [poetry installation guide](https://python-poetry.org/docs/#installation).
-Chose the method that is more convenient to you, for example:
+Choose the method that is more convenient to you, for example:

    ```bash
    pip install --user poetry